If you are seriously thinking of going to graduate school in Art Therapy, please do yourself a favor and read this note

 At Southwestern College, the degree you will receive will be a Master of Arts in Art Therapy/Counseling, a title or designation given us by the Higher Learning Commission, which oversees the accreditation of all schools in the United States.
-This is a highly unusual designation.
-It means you graduate from Southwestern College with eligibility to sit for licensure not only in Art Therapy (in states that offer that license), but with eligibility to sit for Counseling licensure in most states (be sure to check with any state that interests you) .
+This is a somewhat unusual designation.
+It means you graduate from Southwestern College with eligibility to sit for licensure not only in Art Therapy (in states that offer that license), but with eligibility to sit for Counseling licensure in many states (be sure to check with any state that interests you) .
 Frankly, graduates of straight Art Therapy programs may not be able to do that.

 I have to tell you, Southwestern College has a lot of graduates from the Art Therapy/Counseling program who would disagree VIGOROUSLY with that point of view.
 Many of them work as Art Therapists, and many are actively using art therapy while working as a Licensed Professional Counselor.
 They are EXTRAORDINARILY appreciative that they were able to earn the credentials as both Art Therapist and Counselor, and have probably five to ten times the number of job options they would have had if restricted only to Art Therapy jobs.
 Seriously.

 So if you want a MUCH wider career field of dreams, then Southwestern College is clearly an option you should consider.

-Also, we offer six Professional Certificate Programs (Children’s Mental Health, Trauma, Grief and Renewal, and others) and we are working hard to add a license track for drug and alcohol counseling (called a “LADAC” in New Mexico.)
+Also, we offer six Professional Certificate Programs (Children’s Mental Health, Trauma, Grief and Renewal, and others) and we recently added an Addictions certificate (which would open you up to even MORE job opportunities…)

-Let me say this bluntly: Going through graduate school and graduating with an Art Therapy/Counseling master’s degree, with a certificate in Children’s Mental Health, or a LADAC would be extremely different, career-wise, from graduating from another school with a master’s degree in only Art Therapy.
+Let me say this bluntly: Going through graduate school and graduating with an Art Therapy/Counseling master’s degree, with a certificate in Children’s Mental Health, or training in Addictions would be extremely different, career-wise, from graduating from another school with a master’s degree in only Art Therapy.

 Factor in, too, that you will be studying in the second largest art market in the United States, surrounded by the kind of natural beauty that attracted Georgia O’Keeffe and Ansel Adams, and you have yourself a formidable graduate school option at Southwestern College.